ckeditor/ckeditor5/docs/installation/getting-started/extending-features.md

 * Adding new UI elements (e.g., a new button to a toolbar).
 * Creation of widgets or new commands.

-To build more advanced features, create plugins extending classes like `Plugin` or `Button`.
+Creating advanced plugins often involves using classes like `Plugin` or the UI package, and requires a build step.

 </info-box>